Responding to Sexual Assault

 - Go to a safe place as soon as possible: your home, a friend’s home, a locked car, or a busy public place.

 - Obtain assistance.
 Contact a close friend or other trusted person who can help you clarify what you want to do next.
 Trained advisors at Western’s CASAS office (360-650-3700) are available to help you.
 They can help you obtain immediate medical attention if appropriate, provide emotional support, and put you quickly in touch with other resources you may need.

 - Preserve all physical evidence available to document a sexual assault or rape.
 Don’t bathe, shower, or douche until you’ve had a medical examination.
 You can change clothes, but do not launder what you were wearing at the time of the incident -- keep the clothes in a paper bag to preserve evidence.
 If the crime scene is accessible to you, disturb it as little as possible.
-Don’t change or launder bedding.
+Don’t change or wash bedding.

 - Obtain a medical examination in all cases of sexual assault or rape.
-An exam will check for physical injury and the possibility of sexually transmitted diseases or pregnancy.
+An exam will check for physical injury and the possibility of sexually transmitted infections or pregnancy.
 It is important for your well-being.
 If done promptly, the exam can obtain important evidence that can be used in a criminal prosecution.